Introduction

 - Storage

-- Special circumstances
+- Special Circumstances

-- Entitlements questions
+- Entitlements Questions

 OCONUS PCS Weight Allowance

-According to the Joint Travel Regulations, military members qualify for 2,000 lbs. of unaccompanied baggage (as a whole, not per family member).
-This number will be calculated as a part of your overall PCS weight allowance.
+According to the Department of Defense (DoD), military members qualify for 2,000 lbs. of unaccompanied baggage per household.
+Depending on your circumstances, your UB weight may be calculated separately or included with your regular PCS weight allowance.

-2022 PCS Allowance
+2023 PCS Allowance

 |||